tonymm81/table_project/README.md

 - figure out how to control windows that thos label colors will change if devices state is changed.(not solved!)
 - remove the device str from json library.(solved)
 - figure out how to takea value from slider and do things about it(solved)
-- wlan bulbs wont work on rgb adjusment, only brightness works. figure out why
+- wlan bulbs wont work on rgb adjusment, only brightness works. figure out why(This is cheaper version on broadlink bulb.
+Options are only colortemp and brightness)

 report:
 added json update(not tested)